ManevogerKrCode/MinecraftMappingToSrc/README.md

 **Currently MCP-Minecraft version:** *1.20.4* <br>
-When new updates are released, i will release it.
+When new updates are released, i will release it in another branch.

 # Prerequisites - Requirements
 - Repository